IgorBelyi/graphql-spec/spec/Section 3 -- Type System.md

 ```

 Additionally, a directive may be defined as exposed by including the "exposed" keyword.
-Making a directive exposed effects only its inclusion in the "directiveAnnotations" list in introspection.
+Making a directive exposed affects only its inclusion in the "directiveAnnotations" list in introspection.
 Non-exposed directives are omitted from that list, even though they are not excluded from the "directives" list on the Schema.

 While defining a directive, it must not reference itself directly or indirectly: